hridesh/hridesh.github.io/research.md

 ---
 layout: page-wide
 title: Research
-subtitle: One principle, modular reasoning, expressed across three thrusts.
 permalink: /research/
 ---

 <section class="section">
   <div class="prose">
-    <p>A single principle runs through my research: <strong>modular reasoning</strong>, the ability to understand and change one part of a system without grappling with the whole.
-I design the languages and interfaces that make modular reasoning possible, and I reframe software-analysis tasks so that this reasoning scales to millions of programs.
-Today the principle matters most for AI-enabled systems: I work to decompose learned models into modules and to bring software-engineering rigor to the AI that society increasingly depends on, so it can be built, debugged, and trusted.</p>
+    <p>A single principle runs through our research: <strong>modular reasoning</strong>, the ability to understand and change one part of a system without grappling with the whole.
+We design the languages and interfaces that make modular reasoning possible, and we reframe software-analysis tasks so that this reasoning scales to millions of programs.
+Today the principle matters most for AI-enabled systems: we decompose learned models into modules and bring software-engineering rigor to the AI that society increasingly depends on, so it can be built, debugged, and trusted.</p>
-    <p><a class="btn btn-ghost" href="https://scholar.google.com/citations?user=aiFvpucAAAAJ&hl=en">View my work on Google Scholar &#8594;</a></p>
+    <p><a class="btn btn-ghost" href="https://scholar.google.com/citations?user=aiFvpucAAAAJ&hl=en">View our work on Google Scholar &#8594;</a></p>
-    <p class="muted">Complete publication record: <a href="https://scholar.google.com/citations?user=aiFvpucAAAAJ&hl=en">Google Scholar</a>, <a href="https://dblp.org/search?q=Hridesh%20Rajan">DBLP</a>, and <a href="https://lab-design.github.io/papers/">my lab</a>.</p>
+    <p class="muted">Complete publication record: <a href="https://scholar.google.com/citations?user=aiFvpucAAAAJ&hl=en">Google Scholar</a>, <a href="https://dblp.org/search?q=Hridesh%20Rajan">DBLP</a>, and <a href="https://lab-design.github.io/papers/">our lab</a>.</p>
   </div>
   <div class="cards">
     <a class="card" href="#modularity-and-modular-reasoning"><span class="card-tag">Thrust 01</span><h3>Modularity &amp; Modular Reasoning</h3><p>Languages, interfaces, and contracts for reasoning about complex software one module at a time.</p></a>